madeInLagny/TDR-EN-BLOG/_posts/2022-12-12-vat-vs-custom-duties-in-the-uk-and-eu-and-your-right-to-reclaim.md

 Fortunately, in both the UK and EU, merchants are eligible for **duty free returns**.
 This means that they are exempt or can claim relief on certain customs duties.
 In this particular case, companies can claim back the duties they paid to import returned items.

+{:.postIllustration}
 ![An illustration of VAT and Duty definition]({{ site.baseurl }}/assets/images/20231212-2.webp)

-***How can Trade Duty Refund help global merchants reclaim customs duties?***
+### How can Trade Duty Refund help global merchants reclaim customs duties?

 Trying to claim back customs duties from the **UK HM Revenue & Customs** or the **EU Taxation & Customs Union** can be burdensome and time-consuming, especially when companies deal with hundreds or thousands of returns.

-Trade Duty Refund, built on the expertise of international trade consultants and AI-powered data analytics technology, helps companies file bulk claims quickly just from a list of returns that the company provides.
+[Trade Duty Refund](https://tradedutyrefund.com), built on the expertise of international trade consultants and AI-powered data analytics technology, helps companies file bulk claims quickly just from a list of returns that the company provides.

 Merchants can focus on selling and logistics while Trade Duty Refund works on efficiently and successfully claiming back duties owed.